 (a) As soon as practicable after an application is received, the Panel convenes to decide whether to conduct proceedings in relation to the application.
+Parties will generally be informed about the timing of the first Panel meeting.

 ASIC Act s 188, ASIC Regulations reg 20(a)